-Nevertheless, the Supreme Court has ruled that the exercise by the state of its sovereign right of eminent domain cannot be interferred with by the United States.
+Nevertheless, the Supreme Court has ruled that the exercise by the state of its sovereign right of eminent domain cannot be interfered with by the United States.
 (98 U.S. 403.)

-Interested parties are referred to B.L.M.
-Circular No. 1237a, of May 23, 1938, for the statutes and regulations thereunder.
+Interested parties are referred to B. L. M. Circular No. 1237a, of May 23, 1938, for the Federal statutes and regulations.
+The State Highway Dept. can be advantageously consulted on roads and right-of-way for roads.